 Will my child need to wear a mask?

-Campers are encouraged to wear a mask and current WA State Summer Camp Regulations do NOT require children to wear a mask.
+Campers are encouraged to wear a mask.
+However, the current WA State Summer Camp Regulations do NOT require children to wear a mask when outdoors.

 Will we have hand washing stations available?